Adelaide Hawley Cumming

-Adelaide Hawley Cumming (born Dieta Adelaide Fish; March 6, 1905 – December 21, 1998) was an American vaudeville performer, radio host, television star and living trademark "Betty Crocker", and in later years, a teacher.
+Adelaide Hawley Cumming (born Dieta Adelaide Fish; March 6, 1905 – December 21, 1998) was an American broadcaster whose career spanned three decades.
+Born in Scranton, Pennsylvania, she was educated in New York, where she studied music at the University of Rochester, intending to work in opera.
+She became a music teacher instead, teaching in Alabama, and later a singer on the vaudeville circuit.
+In 1935, she began her long career in radio and later television, becoming widely known for shows like "The Woman Reporter", "Woman's Page of the Air", and "News of the Day" on NBC and CBS.
+From 1950 to 1964, she appeared in her final role as "Betty Crocker" for General Mills, making her one of the most recognizable women in America at the time.
+After her career in broadcasting and entertainment, she went back to school and earned her PhD in speech education in 1967 at 62 years old, teaching English as a second language until her death at the age of 93.

 Early life and education

-Dieta Adelaide Fish was born in Scranton, Pennsylvania and grew up in Willet, New York.
+Dieta Adelaide Fish was born in Scranton, Pennsylvania, and grew up in Willet, New York.
 She studied piano and voice on a scholarship at Eastman School of Music at the University of Rochester and graduated with a Bachelor's degree in Music in 1926.
-She taught as assistant professor of voice at the Alabama College, State College for Women School of Music in Montevallo, Alabama for two and a half years.
+She taught as assistant professor of voice at the Alabama College, State College for Women School of Music in Montevallo, Alabama, for two and a half years.
 Her career as an entertainer began when she collaborated with two of her friends to form a vaudeville trio named "Red, Black and Gold", in which their hair was artificially colored to match the sobriquet.

 Widespread exposure came in the form of the Adelaide Hawley Program which she hosted From 1937 to 1950, first on NBC Radio, subsequently on CBS Radio.
 A daily news and talk radio show, it was broadcast nationwide, attracting an estimated 3 million listeners.
 She also hosted the TV show Fashions on Parade on DuMont from 1948 to 1949, and on ABC in 1949.